katunopolis/vibe-faveo/project-structure.md

       - Try accessing the application through `/public/alt-index.php`
       - Check that storage and bootstrap/cache directories have proper permissions
       - Clear Laravel configuration cache if needed

+19. Missing or Incomplete Vendor Files
+    - Issue: Laravel classes not found, "Class not found" errors after deployment
+    - Solutions:
+      - Visit `diagnose-facade.php` which will automatically detect the issue
+      - Use `install-dependencies.php` to reinstall all dependencies
+      - For command line access: `composer install --no-dev --optimize-autoloader`
+      - Check for the `needs_composer_install` flag in public directory, which indicates bootstrap installation failure
+      - If dependency installation fails repeatedly, check for memory limits or disk space issues

 ### Memory-Only Fix Solution
 The project includes a special set of memory-only tools to handle deployment environments with restricted file permissions: